elegantchaos/Logger/README.md

 # Logger

-Simple but controllable logging for Swift.
+Configurable logging for Swift.

 Declare multiple log channels.
 Log messages and objects to them.
 Enable individual channels with minimal overhead for the disabled ones.

 ### Basic Usage: